Adopted: November 26, 2008

 - Will seek advice and follow appropriate treatment if they have a current or emerging problem and follow recommended monitoring programs after attending treatment.

-In accordance with Board protocols and the School Act, the safety and well-being of students is the primary concern.
-All Board employees have a shared responsibility for workplace safety and the safety of children.
+In accordance with School District protocols and the School Act, the safety and well-being of students is the primary concern.
+All North Vancouver School District employees have a shared responsibility for workplace safety and the safety of children.
 Employees are encouraged to be aware of other employees, contractors or visitors in terms of fitness for duty and safety.
-If an individual is on Board premises in an unfit condition whereby they may endanger themselves or others, employees are expected to take appropriate action and advise their supervisor or manager of the situation.
-Employees are to intervene as appropriate to encourage a co-worker to access assistance before an alcohol or drug problem impacts performance or safety.
+If an individual is on School District premises in an unfit condition whereby they may endanger themselves or others, employees are expected to take appropriate action and advise their supervisor or manager of the situation.

-The Employee Code of Conduct strongly supports rehabilitation activities and opportunities by taking steps to investigate any violation of the standards set out under this policy and guiding employees who seek assistance.
-For example, the Board provides an Employee and Family Assistance Program (EFAP) for crisis counselling.
+The Employee Code of Conduct strongly supports rehabilitation activities and opportunities by taking steps to investigate any violation of the standards set out under this policy and supporting employees who seek assistance.
+For example, the North Vancouver School District provides an Employee and Family Assistance Program (EFAP) for crisis counselling and supports time off for prescribed treatment.

-There is a shared responsibility between employees and the Board to prevent harm and injury.
-Employees who have information about potentially fraudulent, injurious, illegal or dishonest behaviour of any employee should bring such information to the attention of their supervisor, the Director of Human Resources or submit an anonymous report as provided below.
+There is a shared responsibility between employees and the North Vancouver School District to prevent harm and injury.
+Employees who have information about potentially fraudulent, injurious, illegal or dishonest behaviour of any employee should bring such information to the attention of their supervisor, the Executive Director of Human Resources or submit an anonymous report as provided below.

 Employees are required to come forward with any such information, without regard to the identity or position of the suspected offender, and are expected to cooperate in the investigation of reported violations.
 If an employee is uncomfortable making a report to their supervisor, an employee may report anonymously any fraudulent, illegal or dishonest behaviour, activities or conflict of interest.
 To make an anonymous report, employees should phone the Whistleblower Hotline [see Resources].

-The Board will treat the information in a confidential manner and will seek to ensure that no acts of retribution or retaliation will be taken against anyone for making a report in good faith.
+The School District will treat the information in a confidential manner and will seek to ensure that no acts of retribution or retaliation will be taken against anyone for making a report in good faith.

 To protect the privacy of the persons involved, the identity of anyone who reports a suspected violation or who participates in the investigation shall not be subject to disclosure unless there is a legal obligation to do so.